PierreSenellart/provsql/doc/source/user/studio.rst

-(:sqlfunc:`compile_to_ddnnf_dot`), the same d-D in NNF text form, and the tree decomposition with its treewidth (:sqlfunc:`tree_decomposition_dot`); the *Probability* group adds a :guilabel:`Probability benchmark` that times every method (:sqlfunc:`probability_benchmark`).
+(:sqlfunc:`compile_to_ddnnf_dot`), the same d-D in NNF text form, and the tree decomposition with its treewidth (:sqlfunc:`tree_decomposition_dot`); the *Probability* group adds a :guilabel:`Probability benchmark` that times every method (with a per-method timeout, skipping unavailable tools).
 Selecting one and pressing :guilabel:`Run` produces the artifact directly: the d-D circuit and the tree decomposition take over the main canvas (a toolbar :guilabel:`back` button restores the original provenance circuit), while the CNF and NNF